|

 Thomas,

-when we arrived in 1994.
-Tanya would not allow Thomas in her garden and he
+in the neighbourhood when we arrived.
+Tanya would not allow Thomas in

-used to run away from us if we tried to get near him, but our next-door
+her garden and he used to run away from us if we tried to get near him,

-neighbour used to feed him every day.
-She told us he was feral and that
+but our next door neighbour used to feed him every day.
+She told us he

-she could not get near him either.
-In
+was feral and that she could not get near him either.

-housing and could not take Thomas with her.
-We decided to try and trap Thomas and tame him if possible
+could not take Thomas with her.
+We decided to try and trap Thomas and

-so that he could have a proper home.
-It took more than
+tame him if possible so that he could have a proper home.
+It took more

-had an overpowering aroma.
-We caught Thomas in
+Thomas had an overpowering aroma.

-June 1999 and took him to the vet where they discovered that the smell was
+Thomas and took him to the vet where they discovered that the smell was

 coming from severely abscessed teeth; he had three removed.
 Apart from